3 The manufacturer's submission

 3.25

 In response to the preliminary recommendations in the appraisal consultation document, in which the Committee was minded not to recommend tocilizumab, the manufacturer also submitted information on radiographic evidence of progression of joint damage for patients with systemic JIA receiving tocilizumab.
-The manufacturer stated that the radiographic results from the TENDER trial were not yet available but presented results from a case series (Inaba et al. [2011 and 2007]) that included seven children with a mean age of disease onset of 4.1 years and a mean age of start of treatment of 9.4 years.
+The manufacturer stated that the radiographic results from the TENDER trial were not yet available but presented results from a case series (Inaba et al. 2011 and 2007) that included 7 children with a mean age of disease onset of 4.1 years and a mean age of start of treatment of 9.4 years.
 The mean follow-up of treatment was 56 months.
 There were radiographic improvements in 57% of joints, worsening in 13% and no change in 30%.
 The authors of this study noted limitations of the small sample size and radiographic deterioration in some joints, despite stabilisation of systemic inflammatory responses.
 The authors had concluded that further studies with a larger number of participants were needed.
-The manufacturer also presented data from a study from Japan (Kaneko et al. [2009]), which included 46 patients with a mean age of 4 years who had systemic JIA receiving 8 mg/kg of tocilizumab every 2 weeks.
-The study noted that markers of systemic inflammation and numbers of tender/swollen joint counts were markedly improved following treatment with tocilizumab.
+The manufacturer also presented data from a study from Japan (Kaneko et al. 2009), which included 46 patients with a mean age of 4 years who had systemic JIA receiving 8 mg/kg of tocilizumab every 2 weeks.
+The study noted that markers of systemic inflammation and numbers of tender or swollen joint counts were markedly improved following treatment with tocilizumab.
 However, progression of joint damage was observed in weight-bearing joints such as hip (85%) and knee (57%), along with growth disturbances and osteopenia.
 Radiographic progression was not seen in small joints.

 3.26